WaA Special Issue (forthcoming)

-Water Alternatives celebrates its 20th issue (Vol. 7 Issue 3), which is now available!
-After 7 years of existence we are inching towards 1 million downloads.
-Thanks for your support and interest.
+Water Alternatives has published its 24th issue (Vol. 9 Issue 1), which is now available!
+After 9 years of existence we have provided over 2 million downloads through our website and other sites.
+Thanks to all for your support and interest.
 Click here to access the table of contents and pdf of articles.

 Access WaA articles through a map